 (7) Certification that the handler notified the individual, or the individual's responsible relative or guardian, and if not, why not.

-(G) The handler shall provide verbal and written notification of the misadministration to the referring physician no later than twenty-four hours after the initial notification.
-The handler shall also notify the individual who is the subject of the misadministration no later than twenty-four hours after the initial notification, unless the referring physician personally informs the handler either that he or she will inform the individual or that, based on medical judgment, telling the individual would be harmful.
+(H) The handler shall provide notification of the medical event to the referring physician no later than twenty-four hours after its discovery.
+The handler shall also notify the individual who is the subject of the medical event no later than twenty-four hours after the initial notification, unless the authorized user or referring physician determines that, based on their medical judgment, informing the individual would be harmful.
 The handler is not required to notify the individual without first consulting the referring physician.
 If the referring physician or the affected individual cannot be reached within twenty-four hours, the handler shall notify the individual as soon as possible thereafter.
-The handler may not delay any appropriate medical care for the individual, including any necessary remedial care as a result of the misadministration, because of any delay in notification.
-To meet the requirements of this paragraph, the notification of the individual who is the subject of the misadministration may be made instead to that individual's responsible relative or guardian.
+The handler may not delay any appropriate medical care for the individual, including any necessary remedial care as a result of the medical event, because of any delay in notification.
+To meet the requirements of this paragraph, the notification of the individual who is the subject of the medical event may be made instead to that individual's responsible relative or guardian.
 If a verbal notification is made, the handler shall inform the individual or appropriate responsible relative or guardian that a written description of the event can be obtained from the handler upon request.
 The handler shall provide such a written description if requested.

-(H) Aside from the notification requirement, nothing in this section affects any rights or duties of handlers, registrants and physicians in relation to each other, to individuals affected by the misadministration, or to that individual's responsible relatives or guardians.
+(I) Aside from the notification requirement, nothing in this section affects any rights or duties of handlers, registrants and physicians in relation to each other, to individuals affected by the medical event, or to that individual's responsible relatives or guardians.

-(I) The handler shall retain a record of a misadministration in accordance with paragraph (J) of this rule.
-A copy of the record required shall be provided to the referring physician if other than the handler within fifteen days after discovery of the misadministration.
+(J) The handler shall retain a record of each unintended deviation in accordance with paragraph (J) of this rule.
+If the unintended deviation is a medical event, a copy of the record shall be provided to the referring physician if other than the handler within fifteen days after its discovery.

-(J) A handler shall retain a record of misadministrations reported for three years.
+(K) The handler shall retain a record of each unintended deviation for three years.
 The record must contain the following:

 (1) The handler or registrant's name and the names of the individuals involved;

-(2) The social security number or other identification number, if one has been assigned, of the individual who is the subject of the misadministration;
+(2) The social security number or other identification number, if one has been assigned, of the individual who is the subject of the unintended deviation;

 (3) A brief description of the event; why it occurred; the effect, if any, on the individual;